ARMmbed/GettingStartedmbedOS/Docs/index.md

 ## The mbed OS user guide

 This guide isn't ready yet, but we're publishing stand-alone chapters as fast as we can.

-Currently only one chapter is available: [mbed OS applications with yotta](Full_Guide/app_on_yotta.md).
-It explains the relation between yotta and mbed OS, and how you can create yotta-based mbed OS applications.
+The [guide's introduction](guide_index.md) reviews the available content.

 ## Additional sources